airspeed-velocity/asv/docs/source/using.rst

 - ``environment_type``: The tool used to create environments.
 May be ``conda`` or ``virtualenv`` or ``mamba``.
 If Conda supports the dependencies you need, that is the recommended method.
-Mamba is faster but needs a newer Python version (3.8 or greater).
+Mamba is faster but needs a newer Python version (3.8 or greater) and the ``libmambapy`` package must be installed to provide access to the mamba Python API.
   See :ref:`environments` for more information.

 - ``matrix``: Dependencies you want to preinstall into the environment